Are PCH Scratch-Off Cards Real or Scams?

 When it comes to PCH: always, always, always read the fine print.
 PCH's sweepstakes rules are truthful and they contain useful information about entering and winning their prizes.
 Reading them can prevent you from false hopes and from disappointment when winning is not as easy as you hoped.

 When the rules say that you don't have to make a purchase to win, they mean it.
 When they say your odds of winning are absurdly long, they mean that, too.
 Publishers Clearing House really does give away millions of dollars every year to people who don't spend a dime on their products, but the sheer mass of people entering makes winning tricky.

-So when you enter PCH sweepstakes, be sure to read the rules so that you know exactly what you are doing.
-The fine print can save you from unnecessary disappointment.
+When you enter PCH sweepstakes, be sure to read the rules so that you know exactly what you're doing.
+Doing so can save you from wasting your time and from unnecessary disappointment.

 US Senate Special Commission on Aging, "Pushing the Envelope: Publishers Clearing House in the New Era of Direct Marketing", accessed September 17, 2020.

 PCH Blog, "Free Scratch Off Tickets at PCH Can Really Pay Out BIG!", accessed Sep 17, 2020.